IBM-Bluemix-Docs/certificate-manager/order-certificates.md

 ### Let's Encrypt
 {: #lets-encrypt}
-[Let’s Encrypt](https://letsencrypt.org) is a free, automated, ACME-based CA that provides domain validated certificates valid for 90 days.
+[Let’s Encrypt](https://letsencrypt.org){: external} is a free, automated, ACME-based CA that provides domain validated certificates valid for 90 days.
 It is a service that is provided by the Internet Security Research Group (ISRG).

 ## Setting up certificate ordering
 {: #setup}